top of page

 When's the deadline to submit and is there a fee to submit?

-The submission deadline for SOUND BITES ELEVEN is January 2nd 2024 at midnight and there's no fee to submit!
+The submission deadline for SOUND BITES XII is January 3rd 2025 at midnight and there's no fee to submit!

 Click here for submission guidelines.